allay-mc/allay/README.md

 - rethink panics, expects, etc
 - MSI for Windows
 - script for templating such that something like `include` works
-- script or built.in support for https://learn.microsoft.com/en-us/minecraft/creator/documents/packagingaskinpack#skinsjson
+- script or built-in support for https://learn.microsoft.com/en-us/minecraft/creator/documents/packagingaskinpack#skinsjson

+[^1]: *Most* features work.